Welcome at the User Facilities of the Helmholtz-Zentrum Dresden-Rossendorf

 Rossendorf Beamline ROBL at ESRF

 The Rossendorf Beamline is located at the European Synchrotron Radiation Facility (ESRF) in Grenoble, France.
-Here, energy research benefits from Europe’s most brilliant source of X-ray light.
-Two measurement facilities for radiochemical experiments are available.
+Here, energy research benefits from Europe’s most brilliant source of synchrotron X-ray light.
+Four experimental stations for radiochemical experiments are available.

 Head: Dr. habil.
 Andreas Scheinost